mezera/mrQ/README.md

 Running mrQ
 ==
 To run mrQ a mrQ structure needs to be created, set and executed.
-For example see ‘runScript’ in  http://purl.stanford.edu/qh816pc3429
+For an example of this structure see ‘runScript’ at http://purl.stanford.edu/qh816pc3429

-Create a structure
+1. Create a structure
-mrQ=mrQ_Create(path)
+- mrQ=mrQ_Create(path)
-Set mrQ field
+2. Set mrQ field
-mrQ=mrQ_Set(mrQ,field name,field value)
+- mrQ=mrQ_Set(mrQ,field name,field value)

 For a given data set where SEIR scans are organized into 4 folders named  '0005' '0006' '0007' '0008' and SPGR scans are organized into 4 folders named '0009' '0010' '0011' '0012' the following can serve as an example script: